 The focus of our activities is on key NHS priorities and include home and community care, including GP surgeries, acute ambulatory care, out-of-hours care and home visits.

 The initiative builds on the work of the NIHR Oxford Diagnostic Evidence Co-operative (2013 – 2017).
 Over four years, we met with 54 companies to advise them on their test's potential role in primary health care, and the next steps in the evidence accumulation.
 We also produced 48 reports on innovative diagnostic technology relevant to primary care through our Horizon Scanning programme.
-You can read more about our experiences of

 Who we are: